• Welcome

 Early childhood education and getting parents more involved in school life are key parts the Gonski 2.0 plan to improve Australia's ailing academic results.
 In particular, it argues children need to master the basics of literacy and numeracy by age eight to set them up for ongoing success.

-Belle Vue Park has developed a strategy with Aberfeldie Primary School, based on the teachings of TED Prize-winning education professor Sugata Mitra, called Self-Organised Learning Environments.
+Belle Vue Park has developed a strategy based on the teachings of TED Prize-winning education professor Sugata Mitra, called S.O.L.E. - Self Organised Learning Environments.
 S.O.L.E. challenges students to "find out information for themselves.
-This is done by by posing a creative question that is linked to the curriculum, then through a variety of classroom activities students turn that information into knowledge.", Mr Kenna says,
+This is done by by posing a creative question that is linked to the curriculum, then through a variety of classroom activities students turn that information into knowledge.", Mr Kenna says.

 Past projects have asked: "Why do things become obsolete?"
 "How black was the plague?" and "Governments: who needs them?"
 An initial hour of self-directed research might spawn four or five sessions of activity including video-making and class presentations.
 At the heart of the S.O.L.E. initiative are skills cited by Mr Gonski: critical thinking, creativity and problem solving.